hhsu15/shinx/docs/index.rst

 Welcome to test's documentation!
 ================================

 This is a test for sophinx documentation!
-Let's test if the deployment works!
+Let's now test if the deployment works!

 .. toctree::
    :maxdepth: 2